openvinotoolkit/nncf/README.md

 ### Git patches for third-party repository

+_Note that this git patch is deprecated and will be removed from NNCF repository in future releases.
+_
 See [third_party_integration](./third_party_integration) for examples of code modifications (Git patches and base commit IDs are provided) that are necessary to integrate NNCF into the following repositories:

 - [huggingface-transformers](third_party_integration/huggingface_transformers/README.md)